Kim Jong Un's sister says US misinterpreting signals over possible talks | DW | 22.06.2021

 Meanwhile, US envoy Kim and his South Korean counterpart Noh Kyu-duk agreed to "look into terminating" a working group set up in 2018 to help the two allies coordinate their approaches to North Korea.

-Issues such as denuclearization, humanitarian aid, sanctions enforcement and inter-Korean relations, were all part of the group which was created amid a flurry of diplomatic engagement with Pyongyang at the time.
+Issues such as denuclearization, humanitarian aid, sanctions enforcement and inter-Korean relations were all part of the group that was created amid a flurry of diplomatic engagement with Pyongyang at the time.

 jsi/msh (AP, Reuters)